 A Short Guide to Ayutthaya

-An archaeological ruin, Ayutthaya is expansive and there’s so much to see during your visit (which is why a full day is recommended).
+An archaeological ruin, the city is expansive and there’s so much to see during your Ayutthaya day trip (which is why a full day is recommended).
 Here are some of the can’t-miss portions of this unique site.

 The most famous temple in Ayutthaya, Wat Chaiwatthanaram was constructed in 1630 and used as a Buddhist religious space, as well as a cremation site for royalty.
-This temple is part of the Ayutthaya Historical Park, but not considered part of the UNESCO World Heritage site.
+This temple is part of the Historical Park for your Ayutthaya day trip, but not considered part of the UNESCO World Heritage site.

 This site is highly popular for one unique thing — the large Buddha head that’s been absorbed by a tree and now sits among the roots.
 No one knows how the stone head got there, but it’s an interesting reminder of the way nature quickly takes over once a society is razed to the ground.

-This museum is a must-visit, as it really gives you a background of the scenery.
+This museum is a must-visit during an Ayutthaya day trip, as it really gives you a background of the scenery.
 Consider stopping by before you explore the rest of the remains, as it definitely helps you to understand what it is you’re looking at and the people who would’ve lived here.